 Or rather, the promise of reading a book.
 Our stack of holiday books grows every year and reading a book every night is one of our favorite traditions.
 You could wrap each book for a nightly surprise, or simply put them all in a basket and have everyone choose their favorites.
 At some point during the month, surprise everyone with a new book or a gift card to go choose a new one as a family.

 This could be the most challenging item on the list, but it’s not meant to be.
 We take a look at our calendar of events for the month of December and include activities like our annual visit to the Christmas train, their night at Grandma and Grandpa’s while we have our holiday party, and even a surprise trip to Disneyland to fill their calendars.
 If you’re doing an activity each day, make things easy on yourself.
 In addition to big activities, include things like “drink hot chocolate,” “eat candy canes,” “watch a Christmas movie,” and “read a Christmas book.”
-These are all fun, but easy to incorporate into your day.
-Here’s a fun list to pick and choose from.

-I love this idea for a reverse advent calendar and this one for random acts of kindness.
+We love this idea for a reverse advent calendar and this one for random acts of kindness.
 You could ask your kids to collect items from the pantry to donate or take a look at their toys for those that can be passed along.
 Depending on the ages you’re dealing with you could make plans to volunteer,

 I’m talking coins here, not stacks of cash, but you do you.